Here are the SEO rules to follow if you want to rank in search engines:

 If your content isn’t unique, few people will read it.
 When fewer people read it, fewer ranking signals are shown to Google.
 And well, you know the rest.

 Unique means more than just “quality.”
 You need to provide something your readers haven’t seen before.
-In the previous section, I linked to Brian Dean and his Skyscraper Technique.
-If you go to that page, he talks about a unique content strategy that most people don’t know about.
+In the previous section, I linked to SEMrush's post about the Skyscraper Technique.
+If you go to that page, it's about a unique content strategy to take advantage of.

 There is so much focus on incoming links that many webmasters forget that external links are important as well.